Civet SARS-CoV

-Civet SARS-CoV is a coronavirus associated with Severe acute respiratory syndrome coronavirus (SARS-CoV), which infected humans and caused SARS events from 2002 to 2003.
+Civet SARS-CoV is a coronavirus associated with severe acute respiratory syndrome coronavirus (SARS-CoV), which infected humans and caused SARS events from 2002 to 2003.
 It infected the masked palm civet.
 The severe acute respiratory syndrome coronavirus (SARS-CoV) is highly similar, with a genome sequence similarity of about 99.8%.
-Because several patients infected at the early stage of the epidemic had contact with fruit-eating Japanese Raccoon Dog (also called tanuki) in the market, fruit-eating Tanuki may be a direct source of human SARS coronavirus.
-At the end of 2003, four more people in Guangzhou, China were infected with the disease.
-Sequence analysis found that the similarity with the Tanuki virus reached 99.9%, and the SARS coronavirus was also caused by cases of Tanuki transmission.
+Because several patients infected at the early stage of the epidemic had contact with fruit-eating Japanese raccoon dog (also called tanuki) in the market, tanuki may be a direct source of human SARS coronavirus.
+At the end of 2003, four more people in Guangzhou, China, were infected with the disease.
+Sequence analysis found that the similarity with the tanuki virus reached 99.9%, and the SARS coronavirus was also caused by cases of tanuki transmission.

 A follow-up study of masked palm civet has not been found in a few cases, indicating that fruit tanuki may not be the natural host of SARS coronavirus, but only an intermediate host of the virus from a natural reservoir (bat) to humans.
 Although the tanuki SARS coronavirus is highly similar to that of human SARS coronavirus, there are a few points in the receptor binding domain (RBD) of burden protein, and the ORF8, which encoded auxiliary protein, has a long 29nt sequence than the human virus.
 When the virus is infected human by a species barrier, These areas change, which may be related to adapting the new environment.